 - If you can afford the payments on the shortest repayment plan, choosing that will help you get out of debt faster.

-It can be hard to pick the right length of repayment because you want to be ambitious and pay the debt off faster.
+It can be hard to pick the right length of repayment because you want to be ambitious and pay off the debt faster.
 However, try not to squeeze your budget so tightly that you could end up going delinquent on your loans.

 Try to strike the right balance — and remember, you can always make extra payments.